-Jeanine Mazak-Kahne, associate professor (PhD Michigan State University 2009),
+Jeanine Mazak-Kahne, associate professor (PhD, Michigan State University 2009),

-specializes in public and 20th-century U.S.
+specializes in public and twentieth-century US

 Follow the work of our graduate program and students.